Meetup: Building communities through innovation and inspiration

 Meetup is all about life changing experiences, and its website and app reflect that in a design that emphasizes usability.
 Meetup wanted to get innovations into the hands of members and organizers even faster, so it switched from a monolithic application in on-premises data centers to an agile microservices architecture in a multi-cloud environment.

 “We wanted to go multi-cloud for better long-term resiliency, and we started by migrating our monolithic application into AWS.
-As we talked with other companies, the benefits of Google Cloud Platform kept coming up, so we explored Google Container Engine and the development tools.
+As we talked with other companies, the benefits of Google Cloud Platform kept coming up, so we explored Google Kubernetes Engine and the development tools.
 We were immediately hooked.
 We added Google Cloud Platform to expand our data capabilities, got great results, and now plan to continue building new apps on the platform to drive innovation.” - Jose Rodriguez, Principal Engineering Lead, Meetup

 A culture of innovation

 Whether on the website or mobile app, members expect great browsing experiences and relevant recommendations when they visit Meetup.
 By working in a multi-cloud environment, Meetup gains the availability and performance of the cloud now, while opening up agile new development workflows on the Google Cloud Platform.

 The shift towards microservices gives engineering teams autonomy to work on features and develop roadmaps that are independent from other teams.
 This translates into faster release schedules, greater creativity, and new functionality for members and organizers.
 By taking advantage of Google Cloud Datastore, Meetup brings high availability and scalability to its non-relational data use cases so that teams can spend less time worrying about infrastructure.

 “It was initially the developer tools that attracted us to Google Cloud Platform because it’s such a great experience.
 With the provision-based IM policies, I can give engineers the power to build and ship projects whenever they want,” says Jose.